Trust does not break bilaterally. It fractures ecologically.

 The core mechanism

-it reaches backward in time.
+When legitimacy fractures, it reaches backward in time.

 This is the TEF’s most non-obvious finding.
 A legitimacy fracture doesn’t just affect future trust — it causes professionals to retroactively revise their attributions of all prior interactions.
 Trust that felt solid becomes suspect.